-Developer plans more retail at the District at Green Valley Ranch
+Developer plans more retail at The District at Green Valley Ranch

 The project site is west of Green Valley Parkway and just south along the 215 Beltway.
 Asked whether it made him nervous to pursue the development amid the pandemic, Ralston said that has been a “serious conversation” at American Nevada.

-If the firm does not have a commitment for a “significant portion” of the building by the time it’s ready to start construction, it will likely hold off on the project, he indicated.
+If the firm does not have a commitment for a “significant portion” of the building by the time it’s ready to start construction, it will probably hold off on the project, he indicated.

 “That’s the question, really,” Ralston said.